ATGardner/atgardner.github.com/_posts/2014-08-19-day-130-sandy-river-to-indian-spring.markdown

  Georgia, only much smaller.
  I met a hiker that plans on doing the Timberline Trail, 40 miles around Mt Hood, in 2 days.
 He started yesterday with 10 miles to Sandy River, and he plans on running the remaining 30 today.
-When he left Ramona Falls, he got in the old pct going up, instead of the trail that goes down towards the new pct.
+When he left Ramona Falls, he got in the old PCT going up, instead of the trail that goes down towards the new pct.
 I had to run after him and call out for him, while he was running up and listening to music, to let him know he is on the wrong trail.
 Later, after crossing the Muddy Ford, he again took off to the right, instead of following the correct trail to the left.
 He figured that one out on his own, several minutes later.